-Jeff started making hard cider in his dorm room at the U of M almost 30 years ago.
+Jeff started making hard cider in his dorm room at the U of M more than 30 years ago.
 The first batch didn’t turn out that well, but he kept at it, updating and improving recipes and always striving to find the best ingredients to make the best final product.

 Urban Forage uses those same recipes, and continues to make products from local fruit without compromising the final quality of our wines and ciders.

 Each summer and fall, we pick apples, pears, plums and cherries off of local residents’ fruit trees and from local orchards with permission of the landowners.
 We also harvest rhubarb, dandelions, hops and other flowers in season if they are offered to us.

 Contact us at firstname.lastname@example.org if you have fruit or flowers you’d like us to pick.